 Architectural Historian & Editor

-Soon-Tzu is a Research Fellow in Architectural History at the Australian Centre for Architectural History, Urban and Cultural Heritage.
+Soon-Tzu is a Lecturer in Urban and Cultural Heritage at the University of Melbourne’s Australian Centre for Architectural History, Urban and Cultural Heritage.
 His research interests include classical architecture and its reception in colonial Malaya, architectural networks in the British Empire, and Southeast Asian heritage.
 His doctoral dissertation was the first survey of Malayan classicism.
 His first book will be published by Bloomsbury in 2023.

 ‘Ordered spaces: classicism and the construction of racial difference in colonial Singapore’.
 In The Routledge Companion to Critical Approaches in Race and Architecture, edited by Felipe Hernández and Itohan Osayimwese.
 London: Routledge, forthcoming 2023.

 ‘The shophouses of British Malaya’.
 In Queer Spaces: An Atlas of LGBTQIA+ Places and Stories, edited by Adam Nathaniel Furman and Joshua Mardell.
 London: RIBA Publishing, 2022.

 ‘A squandered inheritance’.
 Meanjin vol. 80, no. 4 (December 2021).

 ‘They will not suffer a church more beautiful than their own’.
 In East Asian Architecture in Globalisation, edited by Subin Xu, Nobuo Aoki, and Bébio Vieira Amaro.
 Basel: Springer, 2021.
 (Co-authored with Yeo Kang Shua, Singapore University of Technology & Design).

 ‘On Armenian Street’.
 In Straits Eclectic, edited by Nine.
 Petaling Jaya: Gerakbudaya, 2017.

 ‘Dire straits for Malaysia’s world heritage’.
 New Mandala, 29 September 2016.